FREE PAYMENT REMINDER TEMPLATES

 Payment reminder FAQs

-Common questions about overdue invoices, reminder emails, payment reports and how Joqiva handles payment follow-up.
+Common questions about overdue invoices, reminder emails, payment updates and how Joqiva helps with reminders.

 When should I send a payment reminder?

-Send a friendly reminder a few days before the due date, or shortly after an unpaid invoice becomes overdue.
-Use firmer wording only if the invoice remains unpaid and the customer has not responded.
-If the customer has reported payment, check your bank account before sending another reminder.
+Send a friendly reminder a few days before the due date, or shortly after an invoice becomes overdue.
+Use firmer wording only if the invoice is still unpaid and the customer has not replied.
+If the customer says they’ve paid, check your bank account before sending another reminder.

 What should a payment reminder include?

-Include the invoice number, customer name, amount due, original due date, bank transfer details, payment reference, clear next step and contact details for questions.
+Include the invoice number, amount due, original due date, payment reference, bank details, invoice link or PDF link if used, and a clear next step.

 Can Joqiva send automatic reminders?